Popular Indian Whiskey Brands

 Indri

-In 2012, a new whisky maker started up in the peaceful foothills of the Himalayas in Haryana, close to the fertile land near the Yamuna River.
+In 2012, a new whisky maker began operations in the peaceful foothills of the Himalayas in Haryana, near the fertile land along the Yamuna River.
 It was named Indri, after the town it’s in.
 This place has quickly made a name for itself by mixing local traditions with new ways of making whisky.
-Indri combines the best grains from India with classic malt to make a complex and welcoming whisky, showing off the rich variety of its local area.
+Indri combines the best grains from India with classic malt to make a complex and welcoming whisky, showing off the wide variety of its local area.

-The logo of Indri is a mix of modern style and traditional Indian designs, showing its modern take on whisky making that’s still connected to India’s long and rich history.
+The Indri logo blends modern style and traditional Indian designs, reflecting its modern take on whisky-making that’s still connected to India’s long and rich history.
 This logo means that Indri is all about trying new things but also respecting the past and the natural gifts of its place.

 Godawan